-Superb centre sharpness with added stability
+Superb center sharpness with added stability

 Focal Length: 45mm | Equivalent focal length (DX): 67.5mm | Lens construction: 10 elements in 8 groups | No. of diaphragm blades: 9 | Minimum focus distance: 0.29m | Filter size: 67mm | Dimensions: 80x 89mm | Weight: 520g

-If you want to take advantage of prime lens image quality at medium aperture settings, stabilisation can be a real help – hence the inclusion of Tamron’s Vibration Compensation (VC) system in this lens.
+If you want to take advantage of prime lens image quality at medium aperture settings, stabilization can be a real help – hence the inclusion of Tamron’s Vibration Compensation (VC) system in this lens.

 The modest f/1.8 aperture rating in this ‘standard’ prime helps keep the size down and the weight off, and the lens is nicely engineered, with premium build quality and weather seals.
 At 45mm, the focal length is a touch shorter than the more standard 50mm.
 This equates to 67.5mm on a DX-format body, though the lens is also full-frame compatible.